fent/gifchat/README.md

   // Needed for webhooks.
   "host": "http://myhost.com:5000",

+  // Each command gets their own config.
+  "commands": {
+    "gif": {
+      "enabled": true,

       // Can be yellow, red, green, purple, gray, random.
       "color": "gray",

       // If html format, will post the gif as an image tag that cannot be hidden.
       // With text format, a link will be posted and it will appear as if a
       // regular user has posted a link to a gif.
       "format": "html"
+    }
+  }
 }
 ```